cha-kos/airportdistancecalculator/README.md

 ## Getting Started

-To run this application locally on your machine, first navigate to the `Hakos_Chris - Moat_Q2A` folder via your command line.
+To run this application locally on your machine, first navigate to the `airportdistancecalculator` folder via your command line.

 #### Ruby
 Please make sure you have Ruby installed on your computer by running